mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Now storing spectograms to disk the first time they are generated, and deleting them when the recordings get cleaned up.
 - Added an App Health report that.
 I also put try/catch blocks around the main loops in the worker tasks so if there's an exception it should just try again.
 If you are looking at your detections and things look funny, take a look at that report and see if it indicates that exceptions are occurring.
 This will not tell you if your camera is offline, though it probably